atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 The another requisite is the topic which basically describes the data type that is used by the reader.
-When creating the topic, the :ref:`data description <HelloWorldDataFiles>` for the DDS middleware that is present in the HelloWorldData.h is used.
+When creating the topic, the :ref:`data description <HelloWorldDataFiles>` for the DDS middleware that is present in the :ref:`HelloWorldData.h <HelloWorldDataFiles>` is used.
 The topic also has a name.
-Topics with the same data type description, but with different names, are considered as different topics.
+Topics with the same data type description, but with different names, are considered different topics.
 This means that readers/writers created with a topic named "A" will not interfere with readers/writers created with a topic named "B".